katharostech/tutorials/content/terraform-arm.md

 This guide will walk you through setting up Terraform and Drone to provision ARM infrastructure on the AWS cloud.
 By the end of the tutorial you will have defined ARM infrastructure as Terraform code and configured Drone to automatically deploy changes when pull requests are merged.

 This guide assumes that you have a basic understanding of Git, GitHub and AWS.
-Specifically you will need to be able to create a GitHub repository and clone it and you will need to be able to create an AWS acount with programmatic access to the AWS API.
+Specifically you will need to be able to create a GitHub repository and clone it and you will need to be able to create an AWS account with programmatic access to the AWS API.
 Other than that, you do not need to have any previous experience with Drone or Terraform.

 {{< alert "info" >}}
 As we will be provisioning servers during this tutorial, you will be charged by AWS for the time that your servers are running.
 AWS instances are charged per-second and, with an approximate hourly cost of $0.03 USD, the charges to your account will be minimal.